TonyAssi/ImSimVis/README.md

 # Image Similarity Data Visualization
 by [Tony Assi](https://www.tonyassi.com/)

 Create a 2d scatter plot data visualization of image similarity.
-All you need is a .csv of image urls.
+All you need is a .csv file of image urls.

 ## Installation
 ```bash